zerodaycode/canyon-book/src/getting_started/configuring_the_database.md

-# Creating a working environment
+# Setting up a Working Environment

-In order to test the `Canyon-SQL` funcionalities, we need to have a working database with some data stored in to have a little fun.
+To test the functionality of `Canyon-SQL`, it is necessary to have a working database with some data stored in it.

-The quickest way of getting such environment is by using `Docker`.
-Docker is an open-source project for automating the deployment of applications as portable, self-sufficient containers that can run almost everywhere.
+One quick way to set up such an environment is by using Docker.
+Docker is an open-source project that automates the deployment of applications as portable, self-sufficient containers that can run almost anywhere.

-For those who are not familiar with Docker yet, you can find it's official documentation [here](https://www.docker.com/), along with the installers for every supported platform.
+For those who are not yet familiar with Docker, official documentation is available [here](https://www.docker.com/), along with installers for every supported platform.

 ## Creating a PostgreSQL container

-Now, we will assume that your `Docker` environment is ready to start have some fun, next step will be creating a container with a `PostgreSQL` installation.
+Assuming that your `Docker` environment is ready, the next step is to create a container with a `PostgreSQL` installation.

-This isn't a `Docker` tutorial, so we will provide you an example of a `docker-compose` file at the [scripts folder](../../scripts) that is located at the root of this repository, so you can use that to create a new container and populated with data.
+To accomplish this, we provide an example of a `docker-compose` file located in the [scripts folder](../../scripts) at the root of this repository.
+You may use this file  to create a new container and populate it with data.

+The file contains information about a `PostgreSQL` and  a `SQLServer` containers to start.

-There's in the same folder an sql folder that contains some `SQL` scripts, that will be automatically detected by the `docker-compose` file and will be used to fill the tables of the examples.
+In the same folder, you will also find an sql folder containing some `SQL` scripts.
+These scripts will be automatically detected by the `docker-compose` file and used to fill the tables of the examples.

-> Note: We are assuming that you have docker-compose already installed, and that you copied the scripts folder into your project.
-Adecuate the paths according your desires.
+> Please note that we assume you have already installed `docker-compose` and copied the scripts folder into your project.
+Adjust the paths according to your preferences.

-You only need to run:
+Build and start containers by running:

 ```bash
 docker-compose -f ./scripts/docker-compose.yml up
 ```

-Finally, as you remember from the last chapter, we will need a `canyon.toml` file.
-You can use the following snippet and place it inside of such file:
+Lastly, you will need to create a `canyon.toml` file as mentioned in the previous chapter.
+You can use the following snippet on it:

 ```toml
 [canyon_sql]